BiiigM/BiiigM/README.md

 I also created the backend and deployment of the website: [https://ggkrotweiss.org/](https://ggkrotweiss.org/) which is plattform for dance groups.

-My Future is to get an Master degree
+My Future plans are to do a Master's degree

 ### Languages & Tools:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)